• Skip to main content

 After another 24 hours, repeat the same feeding process from day two.

-Remove half (keep around 100 grams), add 100 grams of flour and 100 grams of water.
+Remove half (keeping 50 grams), add 50 grams of flour and 50 grams of water.
 Mix, cover and rest 24 hours.

 As we move into day 4, the cultures are starting to come alive, be more active and need more food.
 It may even start to smell a bit.
 That is normal.

 By day 4 it will start to look a lot more alive.
 It may even have some bubbles.
+The photo shows what it looked like in the morning of day 4.
+It is much lighter in consistency and starting to see some bubbles.

 Morning: Discard, feed, and cover.